Payment preferences, conversion and growth: How to gain an advantage in the B2B market

 You can access the full report for free today, with data-backed insights into the payment preferences of businesses in the UK, France, Germany, Spain, Denmark, Sweden, the USA, Canada and Australia.

-Tailor your payment methods to each of your markets, optimise your conversion, and boost the growth of your business.
+Tailor your payment methods to each of your markets, optimize your conversion, and boost the growth of your business.
 Download for free now.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.